 It’s quite sad really.
-In comparison, social media have things much sweeter in terms of respectful terms for the same thing,
+In comparison, social media have things much sweeter in terms of respectful terms for the same thing.

 You have Facebook friends and likes.

-You have a professional network on Linked In
+Your professional network on Linked In.

 A big part of what you do with your marketing strategy might involve the managing or curating an online community, that is likely to involve…